If we don’t win, you don’t pay.

 Sudden Turns Can Mean Sudden Death?

 And as noted above, this type of collision makes severe injury or even death more likely.
-For example, even if a motorist, pedestrian, or motorcycle rider survives the initial crash, you have to worry about other vehicles entering an intersection or crash zone.
+For example, even if a motorist, pedestrian, or motorcycle rider survives the initial crash, you must worry about other vehicles entering an intersection or crash zone.
 The cars causing a secondary crash often run over the victims or cause a pile-up at the intersecting points.

 Congratulations – We Are Top Lawyers Near You Specializing In U-Turn Collision Accidents!

 It’s for these reasons and more that Ehline Law compiled our fantastic record of victories– and why we want to use it to help you.
-For more info, contact us at the number below or at losangeles@ehlinelaw.com.
+For more info, contact us at the number below or losangeles@ehlinelaw.com.
 Feel free to fill out our contact form here.
 We are here for a free, no-pressure consultation to discuss your legal options 24 / 7.

 Understanding Legal vs. Illegal U-Turns